e-gun/HipparchiaWindows/README.md

-the Windows version of Hipparchia is **far** slower than other versions.
+the Windows version of Hipparchia has been observed to be **far** slower than HipparchiaServer on other platforms.
+But it is not always hopelessly slow on Windows.
+Why some installations are slow is not yet clear.

+Some tips:
 1. Windows Defender hates postgres; if you search 235k texts, Windows Defender will look at all of them first.
 Ick.
 1. You can/should exclude the psql data files from being "defended" against.
 See the image below.
 1. This will restore c.
 50% of your missing search speed.
 The other 50% has not been tracked down yet.